lupyuen/nuttx-ox64/README.md

 lnvaddr=0x50601000 is User L2 Page Table for Heap

 lnvaddr=0x5061b000 is User L3 Page Table for Heap

+# Fix the NuttX Memory Map for PLIC

 _Can we add L1 for 0xE000 0000 to access PLIC?_